 "Applicant has indicated landscape features necessary to comply with provisions of the zone on the Site Plan which is attached as Exhibit 109.
 The Applicant has maintained these landscape features since initial approval of mining on the Property and intends to continue this maintenance."

-Planning Commission may request additional landscaping consistent with the adopted Program to Achieve or find this criterion met.
+The Planning Commission did not request additional landscaping, consistent with the adopted Program to Achieve, and finds this criterion met.

 (vii) A map showing existing contours.